gndean/home-assistant-hypervolt-charger/README.md

 ![](demo.gif)

+# Is this official?

+This integration is not officially supported by Hypervolt and has been independently developed.
+Hypervolt are however aware of the integration and appear happy for it to exist.

 # Installation

-Copy contents of custom_components folder to your home-assistant config/custom_components folder or install through [HACS](https://hacs.xyz/).
-After reboot of Home-Assistant, this integration can be configured through the integration setup UI.
+The easy way to set up is to install through [HACS](https://hacs.xyz/).
+After installation via HACS and reboot of Home-Assistant, this integration can be added through the integration setup UI, like any other integration: Settings / Integrations / Add New Integration.

 # Use